Where are the Union Pacific Big Boys now?

 December 18, 2012

-With the possibility of a Union Pacific 4-8-8-4 Big Boy being restored to service, interest in the largest steam locomotives ever built has never been higher in the post-steam era.
+With Union Pacific 4-8-8-4 Big Boy being restored to service, interest in the largest steam locomotives ever built has never been higher in the post-steam era.
 Of the 25 Big Boys built by American Locomotive Company in 1941-42 (20) and 1944 (five), eight have been preserved.
 Today two of the engines are displayed indoors after lengthy outdoor displays.
 Only four of the locomotives are displayed along original historic UP lines (Cheyenne, Wyo.; Denver; Omaha, Neb.; and Pomona, Calif.), while two, in Dallas and St. Louis, are now on UP’s map after mergers enlarged the system.